 In 2000, two of the swaps were amended and designated as fair-value hedges which qualified for short cut accounting.
 The Company paid an interest rate based on LIBOR and received a fixed rate of 7.5% to hedge the 5 year Senior Notes issued in the fourth quarter of 2000.
 These swaps were terminated in September 2001.
 In January 2002, the Company initiated a new swap which was designated as a fair value hedge of the 7.5% Senior Notes.
-The gain on termination is being amortized over the remaining life of the underlying debt.
+This swap was terminated in June 2002.
 The remaining swap was also amended during 2000 and designated as a cash flow hedge.
-Under the terms of the swap contract, the Company pays a fixed rate of 6.79% and receives an interest rate based on LIBOR.
+In June 2002, this swap was amended to coincide with the new credit facilities.
+Under the terms of the swap contract, the Company pays a fixed rate of 5.43% and receives an interest rate based on LIBOR.
 The swap has an expiration date coinciding with the maturity of the credit facilities and is designated as a hedge.
 Gains or losses arising from the amendment or termination of interest rate swaps are deferred and amortized to interest expense over the life of the hedged items.
-Earnings on the swaps through March 31, 2002 of approximately \$0.2 million were netted against interest expense.
-Expenses on the swaps through March 31, 2001, of approximately \$0.8 million, were included in interest expense.
-The cash flow swap outstanding at December 31, 2001 is evaluated quarterly using regression analysis with any ineffectiveness being recorded as an expense.
+Expenses on the swaps for the six months ended June 30, 2002 and 2001 of approximately \$0.3 million and \$2.0 million, respectively, were included in interest expense.
+The cash flow swap outstanding at June 30, 2002 and December 31, 2001 is evaluated quarterly using regression analysis with any ineffectiveness being recorded as an expense.
 To date this evaluation has not resulted in any hedge ineffectiveness.
 The swaps are subject to credit risk to the extent the counterparty would be unable to discharge its obligations under the swap agreements.

 MGIC is the principal insurance subsidiary of the Company.
-MGIC's risk-to-capital ratio was 9.3:1 at March 31, 2002 compared to 10.1:1 at December 31, 2001.
-The decrease was due to MGIC's increased policyholders' reserves, partially offset by the net additional risk in force of \$0.9 billion, net of reinsurance, during the first quarter of 2002.
+MGIC's risk-to-capital ratio was 9.0:1 at June 30, 2002 compared to 9.1:1 at December 31, 2001.
+The decrease was due to MGIC's increased policyholders' reserves, partially offset by the net additional risk in force of \$1.7 billion, net of reinsurance, during the first half of 2002.